Xiaohan5349/approw-docs-v1/docs/en/guides/database-connection/configuration/README.md

 <img src="https://cdn.authing.cn/blog/20201130173519.png" height="400px" />

-In the jump out window, you need to fill in a user in the user list of the template userpool
+In the jump out window, you need to fill in a user in the user list of the template userpool.

 ![](https://cdn.authing.cn/blog/20201130173505.png)